Society for News Design: History

+On 3 November 2017, SND organized the first London conference: "The Future of Media is Visual".
+Keynote speakers were The New York Times Magazine art director Matt Willey and the graphic designer Neville Brody.
+A few months earlier, The New York Times' website had been awarded 86 design awards by the Society.

+Description

-Founded in 1979, it is a United States-registered non-profit organization with about 1,500 members worldwide.
+The Society of Newspaper Design is a United States-registered non-profit organization with about 1,500 members worldwide.
 Among other activities, it runs an annual Best of News Design competition open to newspapers from around the world at Syracuse University every February, an updated Best of Digital Design international competition at Ball State University, and a yearly conference (rotating through various cities) that brings in visual journalists from all over the world.

 SND also has a number of offshoot organizations, including student chapters (the largest including those at Ohio University, Michigan State University, the University of Missouri and Syracuse University) and international chapters.